CloverDX is a new name for CloverETL Learn more

 |Name||Frank Smith||町 達雄||町 達雄||Frank Smith|

-Our webinar Data Anonymization: How to Improve Your Release Quality with Better Test Data explores how data anonymization can help you get better test data and improve the quality of your software releases.
-We go into detail about data anonymization; the different methods of achieving it; and the pros and cons of each approach, as well as taking a look at how CloverDX can help manage the data anonymization process at enterprise scale.
+Our webinar Data Anonymization for Better Software Testing explores how data anonymization can help you get better test data and improve the quality of your software releases.
+We'll go into detail about data anonymization; the different methods of achieving it; and the pros and cons of each approach, as well as taking a look at how CloverDX can help manage the data anonymization process at enterprise scale.